I'm Honey!

 HOW CURIOSITY SAVES ME

-It has been a few years and through my experience of living a life often filled with the feelings of despair I have found my footing — I know it is vital to remain curious and thankfully I am a very curious woman.
+It has been a few years, and through my experience of living a life often filled with feelings of despair, I have found my footing — I know it is vital to remain curious, and thankfully, I am a very curious woman.
+Curiosity drives the entire story of one’s life, adding depth and complexity to our experiences.

 Curiosity is the ultimate in self-care because it reignites positive thinking.
-It fires up your strong desire to continue to open the windows of the mind and breathe in fresh air.
-It brings hope and excitement.
+Whether I’m diving into crime fiction with an Agatha Christie-esque flair or observing a hipster bicycle cruising past a café, it fires up my strong desire to continue opening the windows of the mind and breathe in fresh air.
+It brings hope and excitement, like discovering a new storytelling method or the art of story weaving, where life’s moments become meaningful narratives.

 Curiosity prevents every woman from suffocating.
-It is so refreshing to breathe in fresh air with a new interest or old interest that you have placed on the back burner.
+It is so refreshing to breathe in fresh air with a new interest or an old one — perhaps one that reminds me of bedtime tales I used to tell my baby sister.
 A curious mind gives you back some of your vibrancy even when you feel you carry the weight of the world on your shoulders.

 A woman in despair who is having trouble jump-starting her mental engine must force herself to have the insight and fortitude to rearrange her DNA — her destiny and aspirations.
 My suggestion: Find a project that gives you an abundance of joy and a feeling of self-worth.
-I assure you that well-sourced projects will enhance an attitude adjustment.
+I assure you that well-sourced projects will enhance an attitude adjustment, keeping your fascinatingly creative juice flowing.

 Thinking back on my larger-than-life hiccups going back into my 30s until now — the loss of financial well-being in my first marriage, moving to Honolulu, widowhood, cancer, estrangement from my family, and my ultimate concierge’s illness — I used my mind to survive.
 I was and am curiously curious for solutions.

 You may feel very vulnerable at this time in your life, but you are nevertheless strong.
 Most women are.
-Practice becoming curious, in endeavors that bring you joyful pleasure and you will survive and thrive.
+Practice becoming curious — much like mystery lovers drawn to unravel hidden truths — especially in endeavors that bring you joyful pleasure, and you will survive and thrive.
 As I mentioned, curiosity is self-care.
+And in both life and character development, it’s often curiosity and hope that shape the most powerful journeys.
+Curiosity can also lead to unexpected and meaningful relationships, much like the slow-burn lesbian romance in many cozy mysteries, where protagonists from contrasting backgrounds gradually develop a deep connection.

 Bring back that woman of substance attitude.
 Allow yourself to lean into beckoning back your curiosity.
 Curiosity will give you the feelings of relevancy and visibility.